OracleMatrix/nodejs_orm_database_management/README.md

 - `GET /api/users/getUserByName/:name` - Get user by name

 ### Posts

 - `POST /api/posts/create` - Create a new post
 - `GET /api/posts/getUserPosts/:userId` - Get posts by user ID
 - `GET /api/posts/getPostById/:postId` - Get post by post ID
 - `PUT /api/posts/update/:postId` - Update post by post ID
 - `DELETE /api/posts/delete/:postId` - Delete post by post ID
 - `GET /api/posts/` - Get all posts

+### Comments

+- `POST /api/comments/create` - Create a new comment on a post
+- `GET /api/comments/post/:postId` - Get all comments for a specific post

+### Likes

+- `GET /api/likes` - Get all likes
+- `GET /api/likes/post/:id` - Get all likes for a specific post
+- `POST /api/likes` - Add a like to a post
+- `DELETE /api/likes/delete/:id` - Delete a like by ID

 ---